What is lack of appetite?

 - Drug Addiction

-Diagnosis and treatment of poor appetite
+Diagnosis of poor appetite

 Only your doctor or specialist will determine the causes of your poor appetite through a personal interview by means of carrying out a questionnaire on your dietary patterns and your physical and psychological status.